SValkanov/spree_simple_sitemap/README.md

   ```ruby
   bundle exec rails g spree_simple_sitemap:install
   ```
   This generates '/config/sitemap.rb' with default sitemap for Image and Product.
-For more option see [a link](https://github.com/lassebunk/dynamic_sitemaps).
+For more option see [dynamic_sitemaps](https://github.com/lassebunk/dynamic_sitemaps).
   Also it adds to your whenever ('/config/schedule.rb') file options for sitemap generate and compress.

 4. Add path to your robots.txt